Princess Mathilde’s Family Ends Feud

 During her visit countess Anne told her brother-in-law that prince Philippe would also dorp by that afternoon.
 The prince arrived by private helicopter, which he flew himself, and also took his eldest son Gabriel with him.
 According to count Henri, it was a very cosy visit and the prince drank a cup of coffee with the family.
 It wasn’t the first time that a royal guest visited count Henri since the family feud ended.
 In January princess Mathilde herself visited her uncle and his wife Marie-Madelaine.Belgian Royals

-Tagged d'Udekem d'Acoz, In-Laws, Queen Mathilde.
+Tagged d'Udekem d'Acoz, In-Laws, Queen Mathilde of the Belgians.